 Address: 1534 Blizzard Beach Drive, Orlando, FL 32836

 Parking is free at Disney’s Blizzard Beach for all guests.
 The large parking lot is shared with Winter Summerland, which is one of two miniature golf courses available at Disney World.

 Guests staying at a Walt Disney World Resort can use bus transportation from their resort hotel to visit and return from the Disney water parks.
 Below is the bus stop list.

 Blizzard Beach Water Park Tickets

-Guests can purchase Disney water park tickets at the entrance to Blizzard Beach.
-However, some guests will have water park admission included on their theme park ticket.
-This is called the park hopper plus upgrade added to a base ticket when purchasing theme park tickets.
+Guests can purchase Disney water park tickets in two different ways.
+Day tickets are available at the entrance to Blizzard Beach.
+However, some guests will have water park admission included on their theme park tickets.
+This is called the park hopper plus option.
+This option is an upgrade that’s added to a base ticket when purchasing theme park tickets.

 As of early 2021 guests can purchase the following water park tickets.

 - 1-Day Water Park Ticket–$69.00 + tax for ages 10+ ($63.00 + tax for ages 3-9)

 - 1-Day Water Park Ticket with Blockout Dates $64.00 for ages 10+ ($58 for ages 3-9)

 *All prices noted above are subject to change.
 This site is not affiliated with the Walt Disney Company or any of its subsidiaries.
 The prices indicated above were current as of our most recent update.